Get Involved

 Meetings:

-Please note that an interview will be arranged with the GSA Nominating Committee (NoC) to determine eligibility.
+Please note that an interview will be arranged with GSA Management and the NoC to determine eligibility.

 For more information about this position, please see GSA Bylaw and Policy.